Living In A Common-Law Relationship

 A lot of people hear that common law happens at the two-year point; others hear from friends it at the three-year point.
 Regardless of what you heard, it’s best to speak to a family lawyer if you have concerns.

-Normally when someone reaches out to our law firm, they have lived together a few months less than two years.
+Normally when someone reaches out to our affordable lawyers, they have lived together a few months less than two years.
 One of the parties, normally the one who has a bunch of properties, wants to get a common law agreement signed so they can protect their assets.

 They normally have had a few discussions with their partner, and the partner has said they are open to signing something.
-Where things often get awkward is when our law firm tells the caller their spouse will need to get independent legal advice (ILA.)
+Where things often get awkward is when our top lawyers tell the caller their spouse will need to get independent legal advice (ILA.)

 If you have been holding yourself out in the community as a married couple, or you have a relationship that looks like you are married, then you are likely common law.